 Deep breathing facilitates spiritual growth, particularly if combined with meditation.
 This will become more important for all of us, as one of the results of the current acceleration in the evolution of human consciousness is that the veil between the physical and spiritual dimensions is getting thinner.
 More and more people are beginning to have experiences of the spiritual realms.
 To be able to breathe consciously and deeply at will is the best tool for integrating such experiences.

-2 Responses to “Conscious Breathing – the Breath of Life”
+One comment on “Conscious Breathing – the Breath of Life”

 spiritual life is really more important than our earthly life:~.